 The Center uses ontologies to foster the reuse and interoperability of natural product-drug interaction (NPDI) data stored in the NaPDI data repository.
 [Judkins et al. 2017] Domain experts have produced a list of terms and definitions used in the repository to represent data from pharmacokinetic NPDI studies.
 For each term, an ontology expert attempts to map the definitions to existing ontologies.
 Terms that are not present in existing ontologies are created within the Drug-Drug Interaction and Evidence Ontology (DIDEO).
 The NaPDI data repository provides links to term definitions through its user interface.
 Each term definition will have a unique identifying code that researchers and computer programs will be able to use to query the repository.

-Currently all published data generated from the in vitro and in vitro studies conducted by the NaPDI Center is available to researchers with no restrictions through the Center’s data repository.
-Natural product analytical data generated by the Center is also available to researchers upon request with no restrictions including certificate of analysis (CoA)-style reports and spectra from mass spectrometry and 1H NMR.
+Currently, all published data generated from the in vitro and in vivo studies conducted by the NaPDI Center are available to researchers through the Center’s data repository.
+Natural product chemical characterization data generated by the Center are available to researchers upon request, including certificate of analysis-style reports and spectra from mass spectrometry and 1H NMR.